jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Snicar retrievals

-There is an option in the template file to retrieve snicar parameters.
-If this is set to "True" then the spectral reflectance in each pixel of the S2 tile is compared to a lookup table of snicar-generated spectra.
-The snicar parameters (grain size, density, dust concentration, algae concentration) used to generate the closest-matching spectra are assigned to that pixel, producing maps of ice physical properties and light absorbing particle concentrations.
+There is an option in the template file to retrieve ice surface parameters using an inverted radiative transfer model (BioSNICAR_GO from Cook et al. 2020: https://doi.org/10.5194/tc-14-309-2020).
+If this is set to "True" then the spectral reflectance in each pixel of the S2 tile is compared to a lookup table of 2400 BioSNICAR_GO-generated spectra.
+The snicar parameters (grain size, density, dust concentration, algae concentration) used to generate the closest-matching spectra (measured as absolute error) are assigned to that pixel, producing maps of ice physical properties and light absorbing particle concentrations.

-Note that despite the LUT approach, the snicar retrieval is computatonally expensive and would ideally be run on some HPC resource.
-We are using a Microsoft Azure F72 Linux Data Science Machine with 72 cores to distribute the processing, which enables the retrieval function to complete in 7 minutes per tile.
-Increasing the size of the LUT increases the computation time significantly.
-Currently the LUT comprises 2058 individual snicar runs, produced by running snicar with all possible combinations of 6 grain sizes, 7 densities, 7 dust concentrations and 7 algal concentrations.
+Note that despite the LUT approach, the RTM inversion is computatonally expensive and would ideally be run on some HPC resource.
+We are using a Microsoft Azure F72 Linux Data Science Machine with 72 cores to distribute the processing, which enables the retrieval function to complete in about 7 minutes per tile.
+Increasing the size of the LUT increases the computation time.
+Currently the LUT comprises 2400 individual simulated spectra, produced by running snicar with all possible combinations of 6 grain sizes, 5 densities, 8 dust concentrations and 10 algal concentrations.

 ### Missing pixel interpolation
 Images where pixels have been masked out using the CloudMask (the sensivity of which is controlled by the user-defined variable cloudCoverThreshold) can have those pixels infilled using 2D nearest neighbour interpolation by toggling the "interpolate_cloud" option in the template.
 However, this is very slow, and as an alternative, the cloudy pixels can be infilled using the layer median.
 The median-infill is the version used in the current version to make the code run in an acceptable amount of time.